AaltoIIC/futimo/Documentation.md

         FILE_NAME_TEST_DATA = "test_data_set.csv" #Input data
         FILE_NAME_DATA_BASE = "fuzzy_data.db" #Database location

 * If you run the script it will add the new data after previous data, so if you run the script two times with same parameters you have duplicate data in the database.

-        You can just remove the database file and run python3 fuzzy_modeling.py again
+You can just remove the database file:

+        rm fuzzy_data.db

+    and run again:

+        python3 fuzzy_modeling.py again